obdasystems/grapholscape/README.md

   * **Graphol-lite**: summarized view avoiding too complex expressions
   * **Floaty Mode**: simplify further obtaining an extremely easy representation of the ontology
 * Search for entities and their instances through all diagrams contained in the ontology
-* Re-arrange GUI's modules floating above the diagram
 * Get detailed information about selected element
 * Get the OWL2 translation for selected element
 * Filter elements that are not necessary for your analysis
 * Multi-diagrammatic inspection that allows you to navigate through all diagrams that builds up the ontology

 ## What is Graphol?
 GRAPHOL is a visual language for developing ontologies and offers a completely graphical representation of ontologies to users, in order to be easy understood by people who are not skilled in logic.
+[Read more](https://github.com/obdasystems/eddy/wiki/Introduction#graphol)\
+For building ontologies in Graphol please check our visual editor: [Eddy](https://github.com/obdasystems/eddy).

 ## [Demo](https://obdasystems.github.io/grapholscape/demo/)
 You can try it [here](https://obdasystems.github.io/grapholscape/demo/) or [build it locally](#build-it-locally), then select an example or drop your custom `.graphol` file in the box on the right side.